 They call me a threat to public safety.
 If that’s so, why are there no skeletons in my closet?
 Why have the only complaints to my board been from other stem cell doctors who view me as competition?
 Why are my only negative online reviews from either competing stem cell doctors or “quack-busters” who have never set foot in my clinic?

 They say I’m breaking the law.
 This is an outright lie; or as it is called today, an alternative fact.
-I have endured two investigations by the licensing board; both launched in response to complaints filed by these very same detractors.
+I have endured two investigations by the licensing board.
 My case went all the way up to the State of Utah Attorney General’s office.
 I was found to be practicing within my scope, and the case was dismissed as unfounded. (click here for a letter from the investigator stating this)

 We don’t have to look far back in history to remember what life used to be like for Doctors of Osteopathy (DO’s... for anyone who doesn’t know what a DO is, click here for an explanation).
 Once labeled as quacks, the AMA issued a position paper in the 1960s, that it was unethical for an MD to consult with a DO.
 Of course, things have changed, and now there is virtually no difference between MDs and DOs.

-NDs will never be like MD/DOs as our training does not include hospital medicine (my hospital-based residency was an exception).
+NDs will never be like MD/DOs as our training does not include hospital medicine (my hospital-based residency was a rare exception).
 However, the practice of medicine evolves and the practice of naturopathic medicine evolves.

 As I type these words, I am a guest in the home of my patient and friend, Mark Hyman, MD.
 Mark is a central figure in the functional medicine movement (functional medicine is the MD-version of naturopathic medicine that seeks to directly address the cause of illness rather than merely manage symptoms).
 Mark believes that the monopoly on information and the responsibility for public health is falling away from the hands of the MD, and landing squarely onto the shoulders of the patient.
 He envisions a time in the near future where healthcare will be largely automated and patients will become their own primary advocate for health.